mr-sice/mr-sice/README.md

 ## Hi there 👋

-I'm Salvatore, in art ## MR.SICE.
+I'm Salvatore, in art **MR.SICE**.

-I'm a **Digital Hybrid Artist and Creative Director** that refuse to be boxed into a single discipline.
+* I'm a **Digital Hybrid Artist and Creative Director** that refuse to be boxed into a single discipline.

-I specialize in the physics of light, whether I’m capturing it through a camera lens or simulating it in a 3D engine.
+* I specialize in the physics of light, whether I’m capturing it through a camera lens or simulating it in a 3D engine.

 With AI as a new creative tool, I blend traditional media with cutting-edge AI workflows, offering businesses a complete visual ecosystems rather than isolated deliverables.